shahriar-rahman/Prediction-of-Solar-Radiation/README.md

 time series produced by a random and stochastic process [5].
 As a result, precise mathematical modeling is necessary for efficient generalization.
 Hence, by using the historical data sample, it can be mathematically interpreted as a conditional expectation by using a precise model.

+## Data Acquisition
+The meteorological data consists of air pressure, time, humidity, wind speed, daily temperature, wind direction and global solar radiation.
+These data were recorded by a meteorological station from the Hawai’i Space Exploration Analog and Simulation weather station.
+Also known as HI-SEAS.
+The time period of the data collected is for four months (September through December, 2016) between Mission IV and Mission V. HI-SEAS is an environment located on a remote site on the Mauna Loa side of the saddle area on the Big Island of Hawaii in around 8100 feet above sea level.

+## Results & Discussion
+Initially, the model consisted of 8 layers with a regularizer values of 0.01 for both bias and kernel.
+After running the simulation, it is observed that better performance is accomplished by adding an extra layer with 15 depth and using a regularizing value of 0.009.
+We also faced some inconsistencies while using the Adam optimizer, even though it performed far better than other optimizers.
+However, we managed to locate the inconsistency in Adam and used a technique to find a workaround using an amalgamation of RMSProp and Momentum known as Adam.
+RMSProp helps reduce the vertical oscillation where Gradient descent with momentum adds momentum towards the horizontal direction, which is good because it prevents overshooting.
+However, even though we want to speed up the learning process at the start because it speeds up the learning process, it also needs to slow down after a while otherwise it would have difficulties converging.
+This is why we introduced another optimization technique known as learning rate decay.
+Learning rate decay allows the model to train at a much faster speed at the start, however, after taking some steps, it starts to reduce the speed of the learning process.
+Thus, giving it more time to converge properly.